Multi-Factor Authentication (MFA)

 - A password is required (something you know)

-- A device you have that can receive an authorization is required (You will need to have this device on you every time you log in.
-Your cellphone is a suggested device).
+- A device you have that can receive an authorization is required.
+You will need to have this device on you every time you log in.
+Your cellphone will be needed.

-Please follow the steps below to ensure you set-up your authentication methods correctly.
+Please follow the steps below to ensure you set-up your Authenticator App method correctly.

 Single sign-on (SSO) is a centralized user authentication service in which one set of login credentials can be used to access multiple applications.
 User experience benefits by enabling users to access all of their applications from one location, with a single set of credentials.

-The systems listed will need students to authenticate when logging in include:
+The systems listed will need faculty, staff and students to authenticate when logging in include:

 The most recommended authentication method is the Microsoft Authenticator App.
 The preferred method for most users is “Receive Notification” which requires just a single click to authenticate within the app.
 The alternative verification method requires manually typing a code displayed when you open the Microsoft Authenticator app or receive a verification phone call.

-Yes, students accessing their Office 365 email will need to authenticate each time.
+Yes, faculty, staff and students accessing their Office 365 email will need to authenticate each time.
 For logins to Office 365 via the web, you will have the option to have your browser “remember” you and will see this option when you log in.

-If any ASU student does not have a cellular device, please contact the ITS Helpdesk directly at 229-500-4357 for further assistance.
+If any ASU faculty, staff and student does not have a cellular device, please contact the ITS Helpdesk directly at 229-500-4357 for further assistance.

 If you do not have mobile service while out of the country, you will need to install the Microsoft Authenticator app, which will work with Wi-Fi service.

-ASU Students that continue to experience log-in issues or need additional assistance, please come to the ITS Helpdesk, call or email with the information below.
+ASU faculty, staff and students that continue to experience log-in issues or need additional assistance, please come to the ITS Helpdesk, call or email with the information below.

 For additional concerns or questions, please contact the ITS Helpdesk at 229-500-4357.